-A spokesman for Saudi Arabia's Interior Ministry did not respond to calls or messages late on Sunday or on Monday requesting comment.
+A spokesman from the Interior Ministry did not respond to calls or messages requesting comment on the protests.

-Saudi Arabia avoided the kind of civil unrest that toppled leaders across the Arab world last year after it introduced generous social spending packages and issued a religious edict banning public demonstrations.
+Saudi Arabia has avoided the kind of civil unrest that toppled leaders across the region last year after it announced massive social spending packages and issued a religious edict banning public demonstrations.

 King Abdullah has pushed through some economic and social reforms in his seven-year reign, including cautious moves to improve the position of women and religious minorities, but he has left the political system untouched.

-(Writing by Asma Alsharif; Editing by Angus McDowall and Angus MacSwan)
+(Writing by Asma Alsharif; Editing by Sophie Hares)